asynkron/protoactor-website/hugo/content/docs/durability.md

 ### Reliability of Local Message Sends

-The Proto.Actor test suite relies on not losing messages in the local context (and for non-error condition tests also for remote deployment), meaning that we actually do apply the best effort to keep our tests stable.
+The Proto.Actor test suite relies on not losing messages in the local context (and for non-error condition tests also for remote spawning), meaning that we actually do apply the best effort to keep our tests stable.
 A local `Send` operation can however fail for the same reasons as a normal method call can on the CLR: